Sheikhsoft/InternetGuard/FAQ.md

 Recent Android versions seem not to switch connectivity from mobile to Wi-Fi when the Wi-Fi network is not really connected, even though there is a connection to the Wi-Fi network (or the other way around).
 On Android 6.0 and later you might get a notification asking you if you want to keep this connection on or not.
-To prevent a bad user experience, NetGuard includes a predefined rule to default allow the Google connectivity services.
+To prevent a bad user experience, InternetGuard includes a predefined rule to default allow the Google connectivity services.

-You can find all predefined rules [here](https://github.com/M66B/NetGuard/blob/master/app/src/main/res/xml/predefined.xml).
+You can find all predefined rules [here](https://github.com/M66B/InternetGuard/blob/master/app/src/main/res/xml/predefined.xml).

 You can override predefined rules.

 <a name="FAQ29"></a>
 **(29) Why do I get 'The item you requested is not available for purchase'?**

-You can only purchase pro features when you have installed NetGuard from the Google Play store.
+You can only purchase pro features when you have installed InternetGuard from the Google Play store.

 <a name="FAQ30"></a>
 **(30) Can I also run AFWall+ on the same device?**

-Unless you are just testing NetGuard, there is no current reason to use them both, since they cover the same function (firewall), although with different base needs (AFWall+ needs a rooted device) and ways of doing their thing (AFWall+ uses iptables whereas NetGuard uses a VPN).
+Unless you are just testing InternetGuard, there is no current reason to use them both, since they cover the same function (firewall), although with different base needs (AFWall+ needs a rooted device) and ways of doing their thing (AFWall+ uses iptables whereas InternetGuard uses a VPN).

-Also you need to keep per application access rules _always_ in sync between AFWall+ and NetGuard, else the application will not be able to access the network, hence bringing another level of complexity when setting and assuring everything work as expected.
+Also you need to keep per application access rules _always_ in sync between AFWall+ and InternetGuard, else the application will not be able to access the network, hence bringing another level of complexity when setting and assuring everything work as expected.

-Some pointers on how to set up AFWall+ to be used simultaneously with NetGuard:
+Some pointers on how to set up AFWall+ to be used simultaneously with InternetGuard:
-* if not using filtering in NetGuard, applications _need_ direct internet access (Wi-Fi and/or mobile) in AFWall+
+* if not using filtering in InternetGuard, applications _need_ direct internet access (Wi-Fi and/or mobile) in AFWall+
-* if using filtering, NetGuard will _need_ internet access (Wi-Fi and/or mobile) in AFWall+
+* if using filtering, InternetGuard will _need_ internet access (Wi-Fi and/or mobile) in AFWall+
-* if using filtering, when you un/reinstall NetGuard, remember to re-allow NetGuard in AFWall+
+* if using filtering, when you un/reinstall InternetGuard, remember to re-allow InternetGuard in AFWall+
 * if using filtering, applications _need_ VPN internet access (check the box to show that option in AFWall+ settings)

 <a name="FAQ31"></a>